 SmartCloud Connect Synchronization: An Overview¶

-The core data synchronization process described in this article is not to be confused with the toggleable SmartCloud Connect features - auto-sharing (auto-syncing) of every new email or events, or auto-saving of new messages in selected correspondence threads.
+The core data synchronization process described in this article is not to be confused with the toggleable SmartCloud Connect features – auto-sharing (auto-syncing) of every new email or event, or auto-saving of new messages in selected correspondence threads.
 Those features are carried out by this process and if synchronization is not set up or is suspended, these features will not work.
+Please also refer to this comparison article to learn about the

 SmartCloud Connect Synchronization (SCC Sync) is a recurrent background (server-side) process of two-way data exchange between your email account (on an MS Exchange, Office 365, or Gmail server) and your Salesforce account, that SmartCloud Connect performs 24/7 to maintain data mirroring between your email/calendar items and their matching Salesforce objects, also considering your choices and actions in SmartCloud Connect Sidebar and your email client (via the dedicated category or folder).
 SCC Sync does not depend on whether SmartCloud Connect Add-In is opened in your email client.
 The data is transferred securely server-to-server over EWS in the case of MS Exchange, using TLS/SSL in the case of Gmail, and over the official and secure Salesforce API to/from your Salesforce account.

 By default, SCC Sync is performed every 30 minutes; it runs regardless of whether SmartCloud Connect Sidebar or MS Outlook/other supported email client is opened or not, as server-to-server data exchange unnoticed by the users.
 Since data exchange is carried out between your email server and Salesforce server while your local email client and the Sidebar only serve to display email/calendar data and register your choices and actions, SCC Sync does not consume any noticeable amount of your local internet traffic.

 The key aspects of synchronization process can be flexibly adjusted by the end users individually via Sync dashboard and SmartCloud Connect Customization page, or by the local admin via Admin settings.
 Synchronization can be manually suspended or forced to run sooner than the next scheduled session.
 It may also get suspended due to errors and monitored for troubleshooting.